coro121/documentation-samples/DDS Hardware Installation and Configuration.md

 ### Power Down Sequence

 The power down sequence is dependent upon what operating system and platform is deployed on the DDS-M kit.
-For purpose of this document it is assumed that the NERD CURE software is deployed and providing a hyperconverged RHEV platform.
 Proper startup/shutdown procedures should always be followed to prevent the loss of data.

 1. With a web browser, go to hosted engine and select **Administration Portal**.
 Turn off all virtual machines by selecting **`Compute > Virtual Machines`**, choosing each one and selecting **Shutdown**.
 Wait until they are all turned off.